 The name Pascal was inspired by childhood memories of Pascal, his brother Titus (pronounced teetoos) and I riding our bikes during our make believe adventures.
 Titus and I rode tricycles because we were not old enough to ride the two wheelers that Pascal was able to ride.
 Pascal was only two years older, but Titus and I wanted to be like him.
 We rode our bikes everywhere and anytime that our parents would let us.

 The fun and laughter of those yesteryears made indelible memories and helped me understand the importance of the “joie de vivre.”
-It is my hope that my cheeses will help bring the “joie” to compliment those moments with family and friends.
+It is my hope that our cheeses will help bring the “joie” to compliment those moments with family and friends.